infernojs/inferno-website/src/docs/guides/animations.md

 # Animations
-Since **Inferno 7.5.0** there are two new lifecycle events that can be used for animations.
+As of **Inferno 8.0.0** there are three new lifecycle events that can be used for animations:

-Inferno has class component lifecycle events that allow you to animate components on mount and unmount:

 Class components:
 - componentDidAppear(dom)
 - componentWillDisappear(dom, callback)
+- componentWillMove(parentVNode, parent, dom, next, props)

 Functional components:
 - onComponentDidAppear(dom, props)
 - onComponentWillDisappear(dom, props, callback)
+- onComponentWillMove(parentVNode, parent, dom, next, props)

 The package `inferno-animation` provides a base class and helper methods that implement these to allow you to easily convert components to animated components.
 See the API docs for inferno-animation.

 When mounting animated components that in turn contain animated components only the outer most animation will be triggered.

+Inferno also supports global animations.
+These allow you to animate a component between positions on two different "pages".
+Technincally this means they don't have the same parent element.
+The logo on the [Inferno website](https://infernojs.org/) is a global animation.

 Your animated component will look something like this: